ioBroker/ioBroker.sonoff/README.md

 ## Usage

-This adapter communicates with Sonoff devices with Tasmota firmware or ESP devices via MQTT.
+This adapter communicates with ESP8266 based devices with Tasmota firmware via MQTT.

 Following topics are expected:
 - `tele/DeviceNAME/STATE`